CenturyLinkCloud/APIDocs/Simple Backup/update-policy.md

 | policyId | string | The unique Id associated with the Policy | Yes |
 | retentionDays | integer | The number of days backup data will be retained | Yes |
 | status | string | 'ACTIVE' or 'INACTIVE' | Yes |

+<sup>1</sup>One of either the backupIntervalHours field OR the backupSchedule field is required.
+If backupSchedule is defined, it will be used and backupIntervalHours will be ignored.

 ### Examples